cdelange/groupmebot/README.md

 # Yahoo Fantasy Football Bot

-Version: 1.0.0

 ## About

 A NodeJS Fantasy Football Bot that consumes the Yahoo Fantasy API using yahoo-fantasy module and custom OAuth2 authentication.
 JSON reponses are formated and posted to GroupMe using GroupMe's API.
 JSON tokens stored in AWS S3.
+This project really solidified my grasp of asynchronous programming in Javascript, promises, and the async/await keywords.

 ## Built With

 * [Node](https://nodejs.org/)
 * [Heroku](https://www.heroku.com/)

+## Tools Used

+- [ngrok](https://ngrok.com/) - Allowed me to set my GroupMe bot's callback URI to an ngrok forwarding address that allowed me to develop and run my application locally, while being able to test it online.

 ## Code Overview